Agave angustifolia [a-GAH-vee angustifolia] is a member of the Agavaceae family and is native to Costa Rica, Central America, and Mexico (Sonora).

 Watering & Feeding

-Once established, Mescal Agave needs little or no supplemental water.
+Once established, Mescal Agave is very drought tolerant and needs little or no supplemental water.

 In very hot summer months, water slowly and deeply occasionally.